|How compiled||Based on third party data|

 The mid-year population estimates have been affected by three types of local authority change in the past 10 years:

-local authorities have merged, for example, the 1 April 2019 creation of a single "Bournemouth, Christchurch and Poole" unitary authority; and the 1 April 2020 creation of a single "Buckinghamshire" unitary authority
+local authorities have merged, for example, the 1 April 2019 creation of a single "Bournemouth, Christchurch and Poole" unitary authority; Buckinghamshire authorities merging in 2020; and Northamptonshire authorities merging in 2021

 local authority boundaries can change requiring a new local authority code (but often theses have no material effect on the population estimates, for example, Gateshead's boundary change in 2013)